Marcel Marceau: Early life and education

 After France's invasion by Nazi Germany, Marcel, then 17, fled with his family to Limoges.
-His cousin Georges Loinger, one of the members of the French Jewish Resistance in France (Organisation Juive de Combat-OJC, aka Armée Juive), urged him to join the French Jewish Resistance in France to help rescue Jews during the Holocaust.
-The OJC, which was composed of nine clandestine Jewish networks, rescued thousands of Jewish children and adults during in France.
+His cousin Georges Loinger, one of the members of the French Jewish Resistance in France (Organisation Juive de Combat-OJC, aka Armée Juive), urged him to join in order to help rescue Jews during the Holocaust.
+The OJC, which was composed of nine clandestine Jewish networks, rescued thousands of Jewish children and adults during the war in France.

 He was schooled in the Paris suburbs at the home of Yvonne Hagnauer, while pretending to be a worker at the school she directed; Hagnauer would later receive the honor of Righteous Among the Nations from Yad Vashem.
 In 1944 Marcel's father was captured by the Gestapo and deported to the Auschwitz concentration camp, where he was killed.
 Marcel's mother survived.